shahzeb1/solartis-api/README.md

 - Make sure you have the curl library in your composer.json file: `"ixudra/curl": "^6.16"`
 - Also make sure that the Faker library is include in your composer.json file: `"fzaninotto/faker": "^1.4"`
 - Place the `Solartis.php` from the `lib/` folder into your Controller folder.
+- Make sure to declare your Solartis Travel API key as an environment variable called `API_KEY_SOLARTIS_TRAVEL`
 - Refer to the test file in the `test/` folder to see how various aspects of the API are called.